iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework

 \subsection{Datasets}

-The performance of the proposed algorithm has been evaluated on datasets with varying degrees of imbalance to ensure the generalizability of the proposed approach.
-The datasets are collected from KEEL and the UCI data repository \cite{derrac2015keel}.
-All the datasets are publicly available.
-A handful of them have a few missing entries.
-The missing values are imputed using the MICE algorithm \cite{wulff2017multiple}.
-A total of 65 binary classification datasets and 10 multiclass classification datasets were utilized in this study.
-A summary of the datasets is provided in Table \ref{info} and Table \ref{info_multi}.
+The performance of the proposed framework was evaluated on datasets with varying degrees of imbalance to assess its generalizability across different imbalance levels and data distributions.
+A total of 65 binary and 10 multiclass imbalanced datasets were used in the experiments.
+The datasets were collected from publicly available benchmark repositories, including the KEEL and UCI data repositories \cite{derrac2015keel}.
+These datasets cover a wide range of sample sizes, feature dimensions, class distributions, and IRs.
+The summary of the binary datasets is provided in Table~\ref{tab:binary_datasets}, while the summary of the multiclass datasets is provided in Table~\ref{tab:multiclass_datasets}.